 You let us know you want a frame, fork, repair, modification, rack, decaleur, or stem, and we talk about what you want.
 Email, firstname.lastname@example.org, is best, but walking into the shop works well too.

 If it’s something we would like to build and you survive the sticker shock of the estimate, and the reality of our time frame, you get to put down a non-refundable deposit, and get into our Que.
 This holds your spot and saves your price, and often orders your tubes, and little bits.

 You wait for your turn, we’ve usually got some other jobs already lined up, and it takes time to build a frame-set, rack, or make repairs.
 During this process we will ask you to put up more payments as we work, and the project goes on.
 Unless you have already paid off the full amount.

 When your turn comes, we talk again to make sure you still want the same things, have the same ideas about fit and style.
-Once we’re sure were on the same page we will get started, or if you want racks or mods we'll need your bike dropped off for two to eight weeks so we can build the thing.
+Once we’re sure were on the same page we will get started, or if you want racks or mods we'll need your bike dropped off for two to eight weeks so we can do the work.
 Any changes past this point adds $200-$500 per change.
 Depending on how much time/work we have to scrap, undo, or re-do.

-The work gets done, custom frames, forks, racks gets built and finished and ships off to paint, or chrome!
+The work gets done, custom frames, forks, racks gets built and finished and picked up or shiped off to paint, or chrome!

 At this point you will pay any remaining balance.
 We don't do paint or chrome work and take no responsibility on the wait or quality of the painter or chromer you choose.
 We do have painters and chromers we work with and get good to excellent results from.